gregory-ledenev/java-class-extension/doc/aspects.md

         build();
 ```

 It is possible to enable/disable already defined aspects using the `enabled()` method specifying which types of advices should be enabled/disabled.
-To enable/disable specific advices only - specify them with identifiers and then use that identifiers in `enabled()` methods.
+To enable/disable specific advices only - specify them with identifiers and then use that identifier in `enabled()` methods.
 ```java
 dynamicClassExtension.aspectBuilder().
             extensionInterface(ItemInterface.class).